leeper/csvy/README.md

 # Import and Export CSV Data With a YAML Metadata Header #

+THIS IS PATCHED VERSION, which parses `name` and `class` values in YAML fields property for `colClasses` parameter passed to underlying `read.csv`, `data.table::fread`, or `readr::read_csv` to have a better support for column classes( particularly Date -class).

 CSVY is a file format that combines the simplicity of CSV (comma-separated values) with the metadata of other plain text and binary formats (JSON, XML, Stata, etc.).
 The [CSVY file specification](http://csvy.org/) is simple: place a YAML header on top of a regular CSV.

 A CSVY file looks like this: